wangshijun/react-router-scroll/README.md

 ### Custom scroll behavior

 You can provide a custom `shouldUpdateScroll` as a property of `ScrollContext`.
 This function is called with the previous and the current router props.
+Those properties correspond to those accessible through [withRouter](https://reacttraining.com/react-router/web/api/withRouter).

 The function can return: